 Every article on healing pimples warns, “Whatever you do, do-not-pick!”
 I don’t know about you, but I’ve definitely broken this skincare rule countless times.
 So here's how you can heal those scabs on your face from picking overnight.

-In fact, I have a compulsive disorder known as dermatillomania, which is more commonly known as “skin picking.”
-If there’s a bump on my skin, I can’t just let it be and forget about it until it heals - I must get rid of it, even if that means hurting my skin.
+I have a compulsive disorder known as dermatillomania, which is more commonly known as “skin picking.”
+If there’s a bump on my skin, I can’t just let it be and forget about it until it heals -– I must get rid of it, even if that means hurting my skin.
 Skin picking disorder or not, I think a lot of us have a hard time leaving pimples alone.

 As a result of having to manage my skin picking, I’ve mastered some tactics that stop skin tearing, accelerate skin healing, and prevent scabs and scars.
 See, skin damage mostly comes from attacking your skin without implementing the proper skin prep or having the right tools.
-While I certainly don’t recommend picking your skin, I have seven steps for minimizing damage while extracting clogged pores.
+While I certainly don’t recommend picking your skin, I have seven steps for minimizing damage while extracting clogged pores and for healing scabs overnight.

 Identify the Pimple Type